redis/redis-doc/topics/sentinel.md

     (down-after-milliseconds * 10) + milliseconds_since_master_is_in_SDOWN_state

-Is considered to be not reliable and is discareded at all.
+Is considered to be not reliable and is disregarded at all.

-The slave selection only consider the slaves that passed the above test, and sorts it based on the above criteria, in the following order.
+The slave selection only considers the slaves that passed the above test, and sorts it based on the above criteria, in the following order.

-1. The slaves are sorted by `slave-priority` as confiugred in the `redis.conf` file of the Redis instance.
+1. The slaves are sorted by `slave-priority` as configured in the `redis.conf` file of the Redis instance.
 A lower priority will be preferred.
 2. If the priority is the same, the replication offset processed by the slave is checked, and the slave that received more data from the master is selected.
 3. If multiple slaves have the same priority and processed the same data from the master, a further check is performed, selecting the slave with the lexicographically smaller run ID.
 Having a lower run ID is not a real advantage for a slave, but is useful in order to make the process of slave selection more deterministic, instead of resorting to select a random slave.